GRANTS FOR ART HISTORY

 Alongside our grants programme, the Association awards bursaries for doctoral students and early career researchers to attend our Annual Conference.

 These competitive bursary tickets are available to those who would benefit from attending our Annual Conference.
-The application period for the 2021 online Annual Conference has now past, bursaries for the 2022 Annual Conference will be announce at the end of 2021.
+Details for the 2024 conference will be shared in due course.

 Within our grants categories, we look particularly favourably on: